eredotpkfr/subscan/README.md

 <!-- markdownlint-disable MD007 -->
 ## Features

-🎯 **Let's Dive to What Makes `Subscan` Super Cool**
+🎯 **Let's Dive Into What Makes `Subscan` Super Cool**

 - 🕵️ **Smart Discovery Tricks:**
-   - Leverage multiple search engines including `Google`, `Yahoo`, `Bing`, `Duckduckgo` for extensive subdomain discovery
+   - Leverage multiple search engines including `Google`, `Yahoo`, `Bing`, and `Duckduckgo` for extensive subdomain discovery
-   - Integrate seamlessly with leading reconnaissance APIs such as `Shodan`, `Censys`, `VirusTotal`, etc.
+   - Integrate seamlessly with leading reconnaissance APIs such as `Shodan`, `Censys`, `VirusTotal` and more
-   - Perform zone transfer check on target domain
+   - Perform a zone transfer check on the target domain
    - Execute subdomain brute-forcing with optimized wordlists
 - 🔍 **IP Detective:** Resolve IP addresses for all discovered subdomains
 - 🛠️ **Completely Configurable:**
-   - Tweak HTTP requests like user-agent, timeout, and more
+   - Customize HTTP requests, such as user-agent, timeout, and more
    - Rotate HTTP requests through proxies using the `--proxy` argument
    - Fine-tune the IP resolver component with arguments that start with `--resolver`
    - Use the `--skips` and `--modules` arguments to filter and run only the specific modules you want
 - 📎 **Flexible Reporting:**
-   - Generate output in `CSV`, `HTML`, `JSON`, and `TXT` formats
+   - Generate reports in `CSV`, `HTML`, `JSON`, or `TXT` formats
-   - Generate in-depth `JSON` reports for technical analysis and insights
+   - Generate detailed `JSON` reports for technical analysis and insights
 - 🐳 **Docker Friendly:**
    - Native support for Linux architectures, including `amd64` and `arm64` platforms
-   - Tiny container that won't eat up your storage - under 1GB and ready to roll
+   - A tiny container that won't eat up your storage — under 1GB and ready to roll
 - 💻 **Cross Platform:** Install effortlessly as a single binary compatible across multiple platforms
-- 🚀 **Super Lightweight:** A minimalistic design with a small Docker image size and an even smaller binary
+- 🚀 **Super Lightweight:** A minimalist design with a small Docker image size and an even smaller binary

 <!-- markdownlint-enable MD007 -->
 ## Install